BabyLM Challenge

 Focusing on scaled-down pretraining has several potential benefits:

 First, small-scale pretraining can be a sandbox for developing novel techniques for improving data efficiency.
 These techniques have the potential to then scale up to larger scales commonly seen in applied NLP or used to enhance current approaches to modeling low-resource languages.
-Second, improving our ability to train LMs on the same kinds and quantities of data that humans learn from hopefully will give us greater access to plausible cognitive models of humans and help us understand what allows humans to acquire language so efficiently.
+Second, improving our ability to train LMs on the same kinds and quantities of data that humans learn from, hopefully, will give us greater access to plausible cognitive models of humans and help us understand what allows humans to acquire language so efficiently.

 Organization Team